MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-tips-reference.md

 - purview-compliance
 - SPO_Content
 recommendations: false
-description: "Learn how to add a policy tip to a data loss prevention (DLP) policy notify a user that they are working with content that conflicts with a DLP policy." ms.custom: seo-marvel-apr2021
+description: "Learn how to add a policy tip to a data loss prevention (DLP) policy notify a user that they're working with content that conflicts with a DLP policy." ms.custom: seo-marvel-apr2021
 ---
 # Data Loss Prevention policy tips reference

-DLP policy tips in Outlook Web Access is supported for all the conditions, and actions that are applicable on Exchange workload in a DLP policy except the following:
+DLP policy tips in Outlook Web Access are supported for all the conditions, and actions that are applicable on Exchange workload in a DLP policy except the following:

 **Conditions:**